February Revolution (Paraguay): Main achievements

-Reasons for failure
+Collapse

 Franco's government defined itself as being opposed to the previous Liberal era, but it lacked a unified vision for what it stood for and what it wanted to achieve.

 To pacify the revolutionary strikes, land seizures and unrest in army, on March 10, 1936, Franco issued Decree 152 by which he forbade all political parties and proclaimed that February revolution will follow the totalitarian regimes of Europe.
 This March 10, 1936 law was drafted by the Minister of Interior Gomes Freire Esteves, who was a fascist sympathizer and in 1915 had led a revolt against President Eduardo Schaerer.
 The law proposed to establish a corporativist state.
 This alienated many of Franco's supporters.
 The uproar among Franco's political supporters was so great that he was forced to null this decree.
 Political ineptitude of Franco led to the withdrawal of Colorado Party form his government.

 Meanwhile, the Chaco Peace Conference was continuing and in January 1937 Franco agreed to give in to some Bolivian territorial demands.
 This caused dissatisfaction in the army and the commander of troops in Chaco, colonel Ramon Paredes who was a Liberal supporter.
 On August 13, 1937, his soldiers occupied Asuncion and overthrew Franco.
 Two years later Liberal politicians succeeded in electing Estigarribia to the Presidency of Republic.